Art Deco columns and palm trees in Anaheim entertainment district with American flag

 Exterior Signs

-25% Rule: If damage affects more than 25% of the roof area, or if repair costs exceed 50% of replacement cost, full replacement is usually more cost-effective.
+25% Rule: If damage affects more than 25% of the roof area, or if repairs would be extensive relative to the roof's condition and age, full replacement is usually more practical.
 For roofs over 20 years old, replacement often provides better long-term value than repeated repairs.

 Anaheim at a Glance